motech/motech/docs/source/get_started/model_data/model_data.rst

     }

 **Set** - Doing lookups by sets is also possible.
-Instead of providing a single, you provide a set of values.
-If an instance field matches one of the values, that is considered a hit.
+Instead of providing a single value, you provide a set of values.
+If an instance field matches one of the values, that is considered a hit(basically this is logical OR matching).

 .. code-block:: java